sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_common_date_use_cases/functions_common_date_use_cases.md

 Create a new Workbook Page and add the `PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA` table to it.

+Rename the Page tab to `Lookups - Year over year`.

 Rename this table `Regional Sales Performance - This vs. Last Year`.

 Duplicate the table using the table menu.